 Introducing The Safari Guide Of The Year 2019

-Royal Malewane professional field guide, Riaan Fourie, wins the prestigious Safari Guide of the Year 2019 competition.
+Royal Malewane professional field guide, Riaan Fourie is the reigning Safari Guide of the Year.

 This prestigious title is awarded every year by the Field Guides Association of Southern Africa (FGASA), and represents a significant achievement for the winner.